Body Painting FAQs

 Rebecca Rose painting her model for "Kangaroo Daydreams"

-If you are interested in being painted by Rose, first and foremost, thank you and congrats - for you are about to embark on a life changing journey, and Rose recognizes how strong, beautiful and magnificent you are.
+If you are interested in being painted by Rose, first and foremost, congrats! - You are about to embark on a life changing journey, a journey that is part of an ancient tradition that was once a practice of many cultures daily and spiritual lives.
+Rose recognizes how strong, unique and magnificent you are for taking this first step.

 How do I get painted?